-The speed of digitisation transformation is rapidly driving forward business opportunities.
+The speed of digital transformation is rapidly driving forward business opportunities.
 The race is on for bigger, faster and more innovative offerings and solutions.
 And when there’s a race, short cuts can look attractive.
 However can result in a difference between what’s needed and what’s finally delivered, this gap is known as ‘technical debt’ and can lead to significant security weaknesses.
+It is important that your digitisation strategy looks to minimise technical debt.

 Whether it’s cobbling together solutions, downgrading components or not getting round to completing phase B, poorly executed projects can open the door to intruders and attackers.
 And whilst taking the cheapest, easiest, or fastest way to progress a project may seem like the right thing to do, over time the technical debt can grow as the odds of an attack continually increase unless security vulnerabilities are identified and rectified.

-To reduce the cyber risk you need to reduce the size of the potential cyber debt, here’s our top 10 tips for making sure you don’t suffer a cyber security shortfall:
+To reduce the cyber risk you need to reduce the size of the potential cyber debt, here’s our top 10 tips for minimising technical debt and making sure you don’t suffer a cyber security shortfall:

 - Cyber security is a ‘must do not a nice to do’, make it a priority, encourage and embrace a culture where robust cyber security measures are non negotiable.
 Having CISO representation at board level can help drive forward a collaborative and cyber secure culture.